nullstack/nullstack.github.io/articles/static-site-generation.md

 All the benefits of [server-side rendering](/server-side-rendering) apply to static generated sites.

-You can generate a static website with the following NPX command:
+You can generate a static website from your Nullstack application with the following NPX command:

 ```sh
 npx create-nullstatic-app
 ```

+> 🔥 You must be in a Nullstack project folder to run this command.

 By default, it will create your Nullstatic application in the *static* folder.